barbara42/Dar_One/docs/src/case_studies.md

             init_tracer_grid(config_obj, tracer_name, init_matrix)
         end
 ```
-Lastly, we set the temperature for each grid cell according to the MITgcm Darwin yearly average, as well a the light.
+Lastly, we set the temperature for each grid cell according to the MITgcm Darwin yearly average, as well as the light.

 ```
         # create bin file for temperatures - all 15 degrees